How to get from Milan to Venice?

 If you only have one day to spend in Venice, then you also have an option to join an organized day trip.

-GetYourGuide offers several tour options from Milan to Venice.
-Our favourite is a 14-hour day trip that includes a guided walking tour and a boat trip on the Venetian Lagoon.
+GetYourGuide offers a few tour options from Milan to Venice.
+Our favourite is a 14-hour day trip that includes a guided walking tour and a boat trip along the Venetian Lagoon.
 Rates start from €129 ($156) per person.